-After Runtime Monitoring configuration - Amazon GuardDuty
+After you enable Runtime Monitoring - Amazon GuardDuty

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-After Runtime Monitoring configuration
+After you enable Runtime Monitoring

 Assess runtime coverage

-1 You can also configure an Amazon EventBridge (EventBridge) to receive a notification when the coverage status changes from Unhealthy to Healthy and otherwise.
+You can also configure an Amazon EventBridge (EventBridge) to receive a notification when the coverage status changes from Unhealthy to Healthy and otherwise.
+For more information, see Reviewing runtime coverage statistics and troubleshooting issues.

 GuardDuty detects potential threats

 As GuardDuty starts to receive the runtime events for your resource, it starts analyzing those events.
-When GuardDuty detects a potential security threat in any of your Amazon EC2 instances, Amazon ECS clusters, or Amazon EKS clusters, it generates one or more Runtime Monitoring finding types.
+When GuardDuty detects a potential security threat in any of your Amazon EC2 instances, Amazon ECS clusters, or Amazon EKS clusters, it generates one or more GuardDuty Runtime Monitoring finding types.
 You can access the finding details to view the impacted resource details.